nikaskeba/city_app/README.md

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

-08-22-2022
+08-23-2022
-Name of feature: Add initial ability to grab from own weather API
+Name of feature: Change weather function to be live.
+Add ability to show related movies to the city.

-Estimate of time needed to complete: 1.5 hours
+Estimate of time needed to complete: 2.5 hours

-Start time: 2 pm
+Start time: 1 pm

-Finish time: 6 pm
+Finish time: 5 pm

 Actual time needed to complete: 4 hours
 ## Credit and Collaborations